php-ru/symfony-docs-ru/profiler/data_collector.rst

         <img src="data:image/png;base64,..." />

     Another solution is to define the images as SVG files.
-In addition to being resolution-independent, these images can be easily embedded in the Twig template or included from an external file to reuse them in several templates:
+In addition to being resolution-independent, these images can be embedded in the Twig template or included from an external file to reuse them in several templates:

     .. code-block:: twig